jahnavi-naik/recipe-analysis/README.md

 ### Aggregates

 The pivot table below shows the mean, median, and mode of the number of calories per the number of ingredients in the recipe.
 Outliers were removed using the IQR rule.
-THe pivot table shows that as the number of ingredients increases, the number of calories of the recipe also increases, show a positive relationship between the two variables.
+THe pivot table shows that as the number of ingredients increases, the number of calories of the recipe also increases, showing a positive relationship between the two variables.

 <table border="1" class="dataframe">
   <thead>